abubalo/envado/README.md

 - `string`: Validates that the environment variable is a string.
 - `number`: Validates that the environment variable is a number.
 - `boolean`: Validates that the environment variable is a boolean.
-- `json`: Validates that the environment variable is a valid JSON object.
 - `array`: Validates that the environment variable is a valid array.
 - `object`: Validates that the environment variable is a valid object.